AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ```
 5. Change the password in the tomcat-users.xml

-You could download the two above files within your Docker build process, but it just takes too long for quick debugging.
+You could download the two above files within your Docker build process, but it made my rapid iterations go not so rapid.
+Feel free to adjust.

 ### To build the good and bad images